He was light on his feet yet all he could hear was the pounding of his shoes on the ground and the panicked gasps that his breathing was coming in.

 Thomas.
 Thomas.
 Thomassssss.

 Thomas nearly plummeted to the ground.
 He gripped the ivy tightly, knowing the creature couldn’t have possibly said his name.
 It sounded horrifyingly like it did, however.
-He felt the ice cold of horror rush over him and stay there, leaving him cold and noticeable pale, judging by his now ghostly forearms.
+He felt the ice cold of horror rush over him and stay there, leaving him cold and noticeably pale, judging by his now ghostly forearms.

 The clicks and whirs started to fade as the creature passed.
 Thomas let out a quiet breath he didn’t know he was holding.
 He stayed in the ivy, not moving yet.
 That was a lucky move.